 Use the helper application to stop Splunk Enterprise if it is running.

 Launch Splunk Web

 At the end of the startup sequence, Splunk gives you a message about where to access Splunk Web:

 Splunk Web runs by default on port 8000 of the host on which it is installed.
 If you use Splunk on your local machine, the URL to access Splunk Web is http://localhost:8000.

 If you use an Enterprise license, when you launch Splunk Enterprise for the first time, this login screen appears.
 Follow the message to authenticate with the default credentials.

-When you sign in with your default password, you can create a password.
-You can skip this step or change your password to continue.
+When you sign in with your default password, Splunk asks you to create a new password.
+You can either skip this or change your password to continue.

 The first page you see is Splunk Home.

 This completes Part 1 of the Search Tutorial.
-Continue to Part 2: Getting started with Splunk Enterprise.
+Continue to Part 2: Getting started with Splunk.